 It is true, but Americans tend to come across a little rude.
 We talk so much louder than the French, and our constant yelling is off-putting to them.
 Be polite, keep the volume down (always!) and suspend your American expectations for customer service, and you'll get along fine.
-Anyway, Parisians evacuate Paris during the month of August, so you'll have less locals to offend than usual. over 7 years ago
+Anyway, Parisians evacuate Paris during the month of August, so you'll have less locals to offend than usual. almost 8 years ago

 Among the easiest in the world!
 The metro can get you anywhere in the city with just one or two transfers at most.
 Or if you want a free tour of the city while in transit, take the bus.
 I hop on a route just to keep my eyes peeled for a new restaurant or boutique to check out later.
 Get a Navigo pass and hop on and off as often as you like.
 Also, if you have a European bank account, you can use your debit card to rent a Velib (that's a bike).
 When the weather is nice, there is no better way to travel.
 Just watch out for Parisian drivers!
-It can be a real adventure! over 7 years ago
+It can be a real adventure! almost 8 years ago

 Will be in Paris for Christmas and looking for a good restaurant to eat dinner.
 We are staying in the 3rd arrondissement.
 Any advice?